hyunjunian/Poor-Charlie-s-Almanack/en.md

 By 1982, Quant Tech had a dominant market share in its business and was earning $100 million on revenues of $1 billion.
 Its costs were virtually all costs to compensate technical employees engaged in design work.
 Direct employee compensation cost amounted to 70 percent of revenues.
 Of this 70 percent, 30 percent was base salaries and 40 percent was incentive bonuses being paid out under an elaborate system designed by the founder.
 All compensation was paid in cash.
 There were no stock options because the old man considered the accounting treatment required for stock options to be “weak, corrupt, and contemptible,” and he no more wanted bad accounting in his business than he wanted bad engineering.
 Moreover, the old man believed in tailoring his huge incentive bonuses to precise performance standards established for individuals or small groups instead of allowing what he considered undesirable compensation outcomes, both high and low, such as he believed occurred under other companies’ stock option plans.

-> He no more wanted bad accounting in his business than he wanted bad engineering.
->

 Yet even under the old man’s system, most of Quant Tech’s devoted longtime employees were becoming rich, or sure to get rich.
 This was happening because the employees were buying Quant Tech stock in the market, just like non-employee shareholders.
 The old man had always figured that people smart enough and self-disciplined enough to design power plants could reasonably be expected to take care of their own financial affairs in this way.
 He would sometimes advise an employee to buy Quant Tech stock, but more paternalistic than that he would not become.

 By the time the founder died in 1982, Quant Tech was debt-free and, except as a reputation enhancer, really didn’t need any shareholders’ equity to run its business, no matter how fast revenues grew.
 However, the old man believed with Ben Franklin that “it is hard for an empty sack to stand upright,” and he wanted Quant Tech to stand upright.
 Moreover, he loved his business and his coworkers, and he always wanted to have on hand large amounts of cash equivalents so as to be able to maximize work-out or work-up chances if an unexpected adversity or opportunity came along.
 And so, in 1982, Quant Tech had on hand $500 million in cash equivalents, amounting to 50 percent of revenues.